Skip to main content

 Entity Detection

-Potential merchants, locations, and other entities are identified.
+Potential merchants, locations, intermediaries, and other entities are identified.

 3